All Tonic.ai guides

 • Information that is available to other healthcare providers, covered entities, business associates, insurance companies, or research groups

-• Is any of the data too granular, meaning that it could be used to make accurate inferences about who someone was, either with or without other data? some text
+• Is any of the data too granular, meaning that it could be used to make accurate inferences about who someone was, either with or without other data?

 • Can any of the data be put into categories/buckets to remove this granularity and still meet the desired need of the de-identified dataset?